It’s been a record month at Dan’s company. Sales have increased and churn rate is low.

 McLean Mills, Co-Founder of Resume Writing Services, discusses how his emojis were misinterpreted in light of the pandemic:

-“I actually recently sent out a text to a coworker with the and emoji to voice how chaotic things have been at work with the pandemic forcing everyone to work from home.
+“I actually recently sent out a text to a coworker with emojis to voice how chaotic things have been at work with the pandemic forcing everyone to work from home.
 However, my coworker actually misunderstood my text.
 He thought that it had meant I had tested positive for COVID-19 and texted back how worried he was for my well-being.
 Needless to say, it was a bit awkward for me to reply back and explain what I had really meant and that I was doing just fine.”

 Translation Mistake #2: Thinking the Goat Emoji Was An Insult